Dunder Mifflin Infinity: Plot

-Ryan Howard (B. J. Novak) returns to the Scranton, Pennsylvania branch of Dunder Mifflin for the first time since his promotion to the corporate headquarters.
-Although he sports a much more urbane look and attitude, he garners little respect from his former peers.
-Ryan introduces "Dunder Mifflin Infinity," his initiative to revitalize the company with new technology.
-Michael Scott (Steve Carell) is initially excited about the prospect of getting a BlackBerry, but is warned by Creed Bratton (Creed Bratton) that the program is a ploy to get rid of older workers.
-Creed dyes his hair black with printer ink in an attempt to convince everyone that he is much younger.
-Michael holds a conference room meeting on the subject of ageism.
-To show that personal interaction is more effective than new technology, Michael and Dwight Schrute (Rainn Wilson) decide to go out and win back the clients they lost in the past year with gift baskets.
-Each manager they encounter refuses to consider returning to Dunder Mifflin unless the company improves its technology, such as Dunder Mifflin's website.
-While driving back to the office, Michael pretends to misinterpret his rental car's GPS directions and intentionally drives into Lake Scranton.
-He uses this as further proof that new technology is useless because it tried to kill him.
-After the lake incident, he and Dwight walk back to one of the former clients to awkwardly get back their gift basket, causing a scene.
+Ryan Howard returns to the Scranton, Pennsylvania branch of Dunder Mifflin for the first time since his promotion to the corporate headquarters.
+Although he sports a more urbane look and attitude, he garners little respect from his former peers.
+He presents "Dunder Mifflin Infinity", his initiative to revitalize the company with new technology.
+Michael Scott is initially excited about the prospect of getting a BlackBerry, but is warned by Creed Bratton that the program is a ploy to get rid of older workers.
+Creed dyes his hair black with printer ink and employs youthful slang to convince everyone he is much younger.
+Michael holds a conference-room meeting on the subject of ageism.
+To show that personal interaction is more effective than new technology, Michael and Dwight Schrute decide to win back the clients they lost in the past year by hand-delivering gift baskets to them.
+Each manager they encounter refuses to return to Dunder Mifflin unless the company enables online ordering and lowers its prices.
+With one basket left to deliver, Michael misinterprets his rental car's GPS directions and drives into Lake Scranton.
+He cites this as proof that new technology is useless because it tried to kill him.
+After the lake incident, he and Dwight walk back to one of the former clients to awkwardly take back their gift basket, causing a scene.

-Meanwhile, Pam Beesly (Jenna Fischer) and Jim Halpert (John Krasinski) are exposed as a couple when Toby Flenderson (Paul Lieberstein) circulates a memo about public displays of affection.
-Jim secretly informs Pam that Dwight and Angela Martin (Angela Kinsey) are dating, only to discover that she already knew.
-Meanwhile, Dwight attempts to make amends for the death of Angela's cat Sprinkles by giving her a stray cat he found in his barn, named Garbage.
-Angela rejects the gift.
-Kelly Kapoor (Mindy Kaling) tries to restart her relationship with Ryan, an effort he ignores until she tells him she is pregnant.
-After going out to dinner, Ryan learns that Kelly's pregnancy claim was a lie that Kelly used in attempt to get them back together.
-Back at the office, Ryan asks Pam to create a logo for Dunder Mifflin Infinity.
-Pam is excited about the opportunity to use her art background, but Ryan uses the logo as an excuse to ask her out, which he does in front of Jim.
-Pam responds that she is dating Jim, which leaves the new boss thoroughly embarrassed.
+Pam Beesly and Jim Halpert are exposed as a couple when Toby Flenderson circulates a memo about public displays of affection.
+Jim secretly informs Pam that Dwight and Angela Martin are dating, only to discover that she already knew.
+Meanwhile, Dwight attempts to make amends for the death of Angela's cat Sprinkles by giving her Garbage, a stray cat he found in his barn, but she rejects the gift.
+Kelly Kapoor tries to restart her relationship with Ryan, an effort he ignores until she tells him she is pregnant.
+When Ryan finds out she lied about being pregnant, he categorically refuses to get back together.
+Ryan asks Pam to create a logo for Dunder Mifflin Infinity.
+Pam is excited about the opportunity to use her art background.
+Ryan uses the logo as an excuse to ask her out to have dinner with him, which he does at the reception desk.
+Pam responds that she is dating Jim, leaving Ryan embarrassed and Jim invigorated.

 Production

-The episode was the first episode of the series directed by Craig Zisk.
-Zisk had previously directed episodes of Nip/Tuck, Weeds, Scrubs, Smallville, and The Single Guy.
+The episode was the first episode of the series directed by Craig Zisk, who directed episodes of Nip/Tuck, Weeds, Scrubs, Smallville and The Single Guy.
 "Dunder Mifflin Infinity" was written by Michael Schur, who plays Dwight's Amish cousin Mose.